Determinantal random subgraphs: Introduction

-Since the work of Kirchhoff \cite{Kirchhoff}, algebraic properties of spanning trees on finite connected graphs have kept fascinating and being rediscovered in various guises using a variety of techniques.
-They are ubiquitous in large areas of the literature in combinatorics, mathematical physics, probability, and linear algebra.
+Since the seminal work of Kirchhoff~\cite{Kirchhoff}, the algebraic properties of spanning trees on finite connected graphs have kept fascinating and have continually been rediscovered in various guises using a variety of techniques.
+Spanning trees are ubiquitous in large areas of the literature in combinatorics, mathematical physics, probability, and linear algebra.
 Important foundational works of Whitney \cite{Whitney} and Tutte \cite{Tutte}, followed by many others, have shown how fundamental these objects are in combinatorics, and also how they can be seen in a broader context, notably that of matroids.
 This point of view percolated in probability theory, notably through the work of Lyons \cite{Lyons-DPP}.

 It is known since the work of Burton and Pemantle \cite[transfer current theorem]{Burton-Pemantle} that the uniform probability measure on the set of spanning trees of a finite connected graph is a determinantal point process, a class of processes first introduced by Macchi \cite{Macchi} and named that way by Borodin and Olshanski at the turn of the century, see \cite{Borodin}.
 This measure had been studied earlier, in particular in relation to the Markov chain tree theorem (see \cite{Aldous} and references therein), and extended to infinite graphs in \cite{Pemantle,BLPS}; see the textbook \cite{Lyons-Peres}.
 In the planar case, the study of its scaling limit led Schramm to the discovery of SLE, see \cite{Schramm,LSW}.
 Analogs of uniform spanning trees on higher dimensional simplicial complexes were defined by Lyons \cite{Lyons-Betti}, who also highlighted why the support of a determinantal probability measure is the same thing as the set of bases of a linear matroid.
 Later, Kenyon \cite{Kenyon} defined a determinantal probability measure on the set of cycle-rooted spanning forests of a graph, determined by a $1$-form on the graph.
-There are quaternion determinant analogs of these probability measures~\cite{Kassel-ESAIM, KL3}.
+There are quaternion determinant analogues of these probability measures~\cite{Kenyon,Kassel-ESAIM, KL3}.

 On a graph, spanning trees and cycle-rooted spanning forests are the set of bases of the circular and bicircular matroids, respectively \cite{Oxley}.
 The circular case is the one from which the theory of matroids arose in the first place, whereas the bicircular case was only discovered later in~\cite{Simoes-Pereira} and further studied in \cite{Matthews}.
 These are moreover the only matroids on the set of edges of a graph for which the set of circuits consists in all subgraphs homeomorphic to a given family of connected graphs \cite{Simoes-Pereira}.